What is it about practicing law that invites lawyer loneliness more than other professions? LCL’s Shawn Healy explores the reasons and the cure.

-So, clearly, there is increased awareness of lawyer stress as well as more attention on resources to address the problems lawyers face during their careers.
+Clearly, there is awareness of lawyer stress as well as attention focused on resources to address the problems lawyers face during their careers.

-One issue that seems to be particularly problematic, and at the core of so many negative mental health outcomes, is loneliness.
+One issue at the core of so many negative mental health outcomes is loneliness.
 As reported recently in Harvard Business Review, a survey of 1,624 full-time employees found that those working in the legal field were the loneliest of all professionals.